 With a 300 cc engine delivering 22 HP and 22.3 Nm of torque, the Vespa GTS is well-suited to sidecar work, however finding suitable attachment points is challenging.

-Watsonian had to develop a special chassis and sub-frame to attach the sidecar to scooter’s pressed steel frame, and fitted it with a 12” Vespa front wheel for balance.
-The mudguard is the deeply valenced Classic shape, which first appeared in 1955, and the fold-down aero screen completes the period appearance.
-The seat tilts forward to provide access to storage space behind.
-It weighs approximately 65 kg.
+Watsonian developed a special chassis and sub-frame to attach the sidecar to scooter’s pressed steel frame, and fitted it with hydraulic suspension and a 12” Vespa front wheel for a balanced appearance and ride.

 The design of the GP Manx dates back to the 1960s, although the octagonal nose was inspired by the Watsonian Sports sidecar of 1930 (so it was retro 50 years ago).
 Its fibreglass body offers 53 inches/1346 mm of leg room and the cockpit is 18 inches/457 mm wide, making it comfortable for passengers of most sizes.
 Access to the boot is achieved by tilting the seat forwards.